Springfield, IL Car Accident Attorney

 Our Springfield, Illinois accident attorneys are committed to helping accident victims.
 While we have successfully obtained million-dollar verdicts and settlements in complex injury cases, we also represent victims against insurance companies who have smaller claims.
 Regardless of the severity of your injury, we are dedicated to helping you get the compensation you are owed.

-Kanoski Bresney is the largest personal injury law firm in Springfield, Illinois.
-Our personal injury attorneys have obtained more than $400 million in compensation for accident victims.
+Kanoski Bresney is the largest accident injury law firm in Springfield, Illinois.
+Our Springfield personal injury attorneys have obtained more than $400 million in compensation for accident victims.
 With offices in Bloomington, Champaign, Decatur, Macomb, Pekin, Quincy, Rushville, and Springfield, we can effectively serve clients throughout central Illinois.
 If you have been injured in a car accident, contact Kanoski Bresney today at (217) 523-7742 or by email.

 Proof that driver negligence caused an accident requires the establishment of several pieces of evidence.